Public Home | Plus Home | Main Lessons | Tantra Lessons | Public Forum | Plus Forum | Books-eBooks-AudioBooks

 Note: For the Original Internet Lessons with additions, see the AYP Easy Lessons Books.
 For the Expanded and Interactive Internet Lessons, AYP Online Books, Audiobooks and more, see AYP Plus.

 Lesson 160 - Extreme Sensitivity to Meditation - What To Do?
 (Audio)

-New Members: It is recommended you read from the beginning of the web archive, as previous lessons are prerequisite to this one.
+New Visitors: It is recommended you read from the beginning of the archive, as previous lessons are prerequisite to this one.
 The first lesson is, "Why This Discussion?"

 A: Thank you for writing and sharing.

 You are one of the few people who are very sensitive to meditation, with a lot of obstructions coming out very fast with just a little practice.

 The thing to do is find the right balance of practice for yourself that will allow the obstructions to be dissolved during meditation rather than continuing after.
 It will take trying some different things to find the balance.
 If you are determined, you will be able to work it out.
 Here are few suggestions.
 Feel free to experiment until you find a stable routine.

 First, try and meditate for 10 minutes only in the morning before breakfast for a few days.
 Lie down for 5-10 minutes afterward, or longer if you feel uneasy.
 Taking adequate time to "come out" after meditation is very important, especially if there is a lot of release going on during meditation.
 See if you can get a comfortable routine going with just 10 minutes of meditation plus rest in the morning.
 If you can, then try adding a second 10 minute session in the early evening, before dinner, not near bedtime.